fmi08icds/Groupwork/Group2/README.md

 - eval.py: run the different SVM implementations and calculate evalutation metrics
 - test.py: test the different implementations and measure their run time
 - smo_svm.py: soft margin dual SVM implementation using Sequential Minimal Optimization
+- sklearn_kernel_comparison: scikit_learn implementation of a SVM with validation on different kernels, using the best one